pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01.md

 # Creating Your Story Map

-## Step 1:  Gather in your team; see the new seating chart here:
+## Step 1 (Graded):  Gather in your team, and start a flip chart

+See the new seating chart here to know where to find your team.

 * <https://ucsb-cs56-f18.github.io/info/lab_seating_chart_5pm/>
 * <https://ucsb-cs56-f18.github.io/info/lab_seating_chart_6pm/>